L00187850/Prototype/README.md

 - **Port Channels**: Used to aggregate bandwidth and provide redundancy between switches.
 - **SSH Access**: Enabled on all switches for secure remote management.
 - **Port Security**: Implemented on access ports to enhance network security by restricting access based on MAC addresses.

-## Conclusion
-The network switches are configured to provide a robust, secure, and scalable network infrastructure.
-Each switch has a specific role, whether it's acting as a core switch, distribution switch, or access switch, and they are all interconnected to ensure seamless communication across the network.
-The use of VLANs, STP, port channels, and port security ensures that the network is both efficient and secure.